-TG: Traditional song given curvaceous form by the group.
-Robert plays the lyrics note-perfect in that he saves his wink for the punchline.
-A multi-layered acoustic revelation.
+TG: Robert plays the lyrics note-perfect in that he saves his wink for the punchline.

-TG: This track takes flight with Jimmy’s effective call-to-arms.
+TG: This track takes flight with Jimmy’s call-to-arms.
 The band shakes their moneymakers for all they are worth – much like the subject lady of the song.
 The only thing missing is the purple um-ber-ella of the Living Loving Maid.
-We’ve ruthlessly severed the conjoined classic rock twins to highlight the pumping pulse of the better half.
+We’ve ruthlessly severed the conjoined classic rock twins to highlight the better half.

 CM: Zeppelin’s music is identifiable on every level, from top-line vocals and guitars to a subconscious sense that one could drop the needle anywhere and recognize this foursome working together.
 It’s also ingrained in the sounds they produce, which gets me to the point that any indoctrinated listener can identify this song before Jimmy finishes bending the first note, whereupon the heavy merriment begins.